Dillbuckets/100_Days_Of_Coding/misc/gitcommands.md

 `git add <location of file>` - add a specific thing "to be committed" - all that means is you're stating a file is something to be managed later.

+OR

+`git add -A` to add ALL FILES you've added, changed, deleted.
+You can also see via `git status` what that list of things was and it'll tell you what to run if you want to remove something from being staged to commit.

+THEN

 ` git commit -m <message>` - an informative message as to what was added, changed, whatever.
 Often but not necessarily right after this you'd do the below git push origin, but you can definitely have multiple commits on one branch before pushing.

 `git push origin <name_of_branch>`- send that information to GitHub.
 You don't _need_ to do this, but it's good to make it visible online if you want my help.